Ratified by AER General Assembly 31 May 2017

-Document formulating the two core objectives into the political orientation of AER over the coming years.
+The two core objectives are expressed as the political orientation of AER over the coming year.
 Adopted by the AER Bureau and ratified by the AER General Assembly.
-Renewed every two years.
+Renewed annually.

 AER Planning strategy

-Strategy outlining the different key documents, the decision making process as well as the steps to fulfil in order to successfully set up a cycle of priorities and activities at AER.
+Strategy outlining the different key documents, the decision-making process as well as the steps to fulfil to successfully set up a cycle of priorities and activities at AER.
 Adopted by the Executive Board and ratified by the General Assembly.
 Long term lifespan.